Mobile Menu

 Recent Trends – Consumer price index

-IBISWorld forecasts the CPI to increase by 4.0% in 2023-24, to reach 1,114.2 index points.
-Supply chain disruptions that have increased cost of inputs, combined with rising oil prices, contributed to higher inflation over the two years through 2022-23.
-In particular, rising retail petrol and diesel prices increased transport costs, and ultimately drove up the CPI.
-The Reserve Bank of New Zealand (Te Putea Matua) (RBNZ) has raised the cash rate, in an attempt to maintain price stability and facilitate sustainable employment.
-Higher interest rates will make it more expensive to borrow, while restricting spending on goods and services.
-This has helped limit growth in spending despite strong population growth driving up aggregate demand.
-The RBNZ has stated the difficulties that strong population growth has created in limiting inflation, and despite a cooling labour market is still among the most hawkish reserve banks in maintaining or even potentially further increasing the cash rate.
+Over the two years through 2022–23, supply chain disruptions and rising oil prices drove up input costs, contributing to significantly elevated inflation.
+In particular, rising retail petrol and diesel prices increased transport costs and ultimately drove up the CPI.
+The RBNZ raised the cash rate in an attempt to maintain price stability and facilitate sustainable employment.
+Higher interest rates made it more expensive to borrow, while restricting spending on goods and services.
+This helped limit growth in spending despite strong population growth driving up aggregate demand, reducing CPI growth during 2024-25.
+The RBNZ has stated the difficulties that strong population growth has created in limiting inflation, and despite a cooling labour market, is still among the most hawkish reserve banks in maintaining the cash rate.

-The aim of the Reserve Bank of New Zealand (RBNZ) inflation-wise is to keep future CPI inflation outcomes between 1.0% and 3.0% on average over the medium term.
+The aim of the RBNZ inflation-wise is to keep future CPI inflation outcomes between 1.0% and 3.0% on average over the medium term.
 Furthermore, there is a focus on keeping average inflation near the 2.0% target midpoint.
-The RBNZ tries to accomplish that goal by using a number of monetary policy instruments, such as through setting the cash rate.
-The RBNZ will cut interest rates to drive economic growth and employment.
-This makes it less expensive to borrow while increasing the money supply.
-The RBNZ has cut the cash rate five times since April 2016, from 2.25% to its lowest position of 0.25%.
-However, the RBNZ has been increasing the cash rate since October 2021, reaching 5.5% in May 2023, it's highest rate in approximately 15 years, to constrain spending and bring inflation back within its target range.
+The RBNZ tries to accomplish that goal by using a number of monetary policy instruments, like through setting the cash rate.
+After increasing the cash rate from October 2021 to May 2023, the RBNZ held the rate at a peak level until August 2024.
+With inflation easing and economic conditions softening, it has since begun lowering the cash rate to support growth.

 Show more